xiaozhuai/odourless/README.md

 # odourless

-Odourless is a tool for preventing .DS_Store creation.
+Odourless is a tool for preventing .DS_Store file creation.

 This project is just a prototype at present.
-So it use python and js so far.
-Whenever it ready, it will switch to c/c++ version.
+So it use python and js so far, but I will provide a c/c++ version at some point.

 **Use it at your own risk.**

-# How it works
+## How it works

-It use frida to hook into `Finder.app`, and replace the `open`, `openx_np`, `getattrlist`, `setattrlist` syscall.
+Odourless hooks into `Finder.app` via frida, then replace some system calls including `open`, `openx_np`, `getattrlist`, `setattrlist`.

-Whenever `Finder` try call these function with `.DS_Store` file, it will replace the path to a fake one under the odourless cage directory `/usr/local/var/.odourless_cage`.
+Whenever `Finder` try call these functions with `.DS_Store` file, it will replace the path to a fake one under the odourless cage directory `/usr/local/var/.odourless_cage`.

-As you see, it do not delete `.DS_Store`, but place all `.DS_Store` into one directory that you donot care about.
+As you see, it do not delete `.DS_Store`, but place all `.DS_Store` into one directory that you don't care about.

 Many thanks to [@darwin](https://github.com/darwin) and [@JK3Y](https://github.com/JK3Y) !